 You can simply place your DIY rug on a non-slip rug pad, but this technique won't work if you've pets or children who might displace the rug.
 That said, you can sew the pad to the rug using a needle and yarn.
 This tip is practical but time-consuming and requires attention to detail as you need precision and accuracy when cutting and sewing the pad.

-One simple and practical technique, but won't last long and requires re-application after some time is applying glue to the rug's wrong side.
+One simple and practical technique that won't last long and requires re-application after some time is applying glue to the rug's wrong side.
 All you've to do is load your glue gun with a glue stick.
 Once ready, apply hot glue near the rug's edges, following the rug's outline.
 Inside that glue outline you made, apply glue using diagonal lines.

 This is the most expensive non-slip technique but is long-lasting, even if you wash the rug in your agitator-free washing machine.
 It's also easy to apply since all you need to do is brush it on the rug's wrong side.